FusionAuth/fusionauth-site/README.md

 ## Redirects

-The [redirects.json](src/redirects.json) file specifies our redirect rules.
+[redirects.json](src/redirects.json) specifies our redirect rules.
 This file is published to s3 and read by a Lambda function that processes redirects for the site.
 When modifying the file:

+* Keep items in alphabetical order!
 * If you are moving a page around, update `redirects`.
 * If you are adding a page that is an index page, update `indexPages`.
 * If you are adding a new top level file or directory that's pulled from the S3 bucket, make sure you:
   * Add a behavior in CloudFront.
 You'll need to submit a PR in [fusionauth-site-infra](https://github.com/FusionAuth/fusionauth-site-infra/) for this change.
   * If you are adding a top level file, add an entry to the `s3Paths` array.
   * If you are adding a top level directory, add an entry to the `s3Prefixes` array.

-⚠️ _When updating this file, please keep items in alpha order._